Kills & Prevents Yeast: A Brief Guide

 Herbal Combination Mixture

-• Herbal Combination Mixture 2 pills 2 times a day.
-(Common herbs found individually or mixed together that promote yeast removal include: Pau D’arco, caprylic acid, rosemary oil, thyme oil, garlic, and grapefruit seed extract.
-Products I recommend which include some of these herbs include: CapriPlus by Karuna and Phytostan by Integrative Therapeutics.); and
+• Herbal Combination Mixture 2 pills 2 times a day or 40 drops two times a day.
+(Common herbs found individually or mixed together that promote yeast removal include: Pau D’arco, caprylic acid, rosemary oil, thyme oil, cinnamon oil, clove oil, berberine, garlic, and grapefruit seed extract.
+Products I recommend which include some of these herbs include CapriPlus by Karuna and Elim-A-Cand by Researched Nutritionals.)

 This herbal approach will work but may take three months.
 For bad yeast infections, you may even need to stop your prescription antibiotics while trying this approach.